22 Best Vegetables to Plant in February

 USDA Zones: You can plant radishes in February in zones 8a to 9b.

-Even if the weather is not favorable, you can plant the radish seeds indoors in early spring (late February) and continue to do so every other week for a regular harvest.
-Read more here.
+The pungent, mildly spicy flavor of radishes is well-known all over the globe.
+It’s a root vegetable that also keeps pests at bay.
+Even if the weather is unfavorable, you can plant the radish seeds indoors in early spring (late February) and continue doing so every other week for a regular harvest.

 Best Varieties: Easter Egg Blend, Daikon, Black Spanish, Garden Radish, Korean Radish, Raphanus caudatus

-Planting Requirement: Plant the seeds directly in the soil in February.
-They will grow fast, and you can harvest your radishes when they become as big as giant marbles in about 30-40 days.
+Growing Requirement: Plant the seeds directly in the soil in February.
+They will grow fast, and you can harvest your radishes in about 30-40 days.

 12. Parsnips